Aingargiola/Learning-github-/README.md

 ## Description:
 Help learn basic bash scripts and github for savvycodder bootcamp students
 ## Installation:
- You will need to install git bash and Visual studiio code
+ You will need to install git bash and Visual studio code
 ## Usage:
 1. This is learning code and is not intedend to show any real purpose Made by: Anthony Ingargiola